 But MLK Day is more than just a day off, an excuse to sleep in and enjoy a three day weekend.

 If your kids are off from school, you probably want to sit down and educate them about Dr. Martin Luther King, Jr. and how the civil rights leader shaped our country.

 To help you, I had help putting together a list of 10+ Martin Luther King, Jr. books for kids.

 You can find all of the books on Amazon, which makes getting them just a little bit easier.
 Find the titles, in no particular order, below.

 10+ Martin Luther King, Jr. Books For Kids

 Affiliate links are included in this post and Drugstore Divas may make a small commission if you use them.

 This Martin Luther King Jr.: A Peaceful Leader is an I Can Read Level 2 book.
-Of course, reading levels depend on your child, but Level 2 books are generally for kids ages 4 to 8.
+Of course, reading levels depend on your child, but Level 2 books are filled with simple text, generally for young readers, ages 4 to 8.

 This Robin Hill School Martin Luther King Jr. Day book is a little meta, almost like a book within a book.
 But not really.
-It’s part of the Robin Hill School, which is focused on a first grade class that is learning.
+It’s part of the Robin Hill School, which is focused on what the young children in a first grade class are learning about.
 So it’s a storybook more than a biographical book.

-This Martin Luther King Jr. Day book focused more on what Dr. Martin Luther King, Jr. stood for (and the hopes and dreams of this fictional first grade class) more than it is focused on MLK’s life.
+This Martin Luther King Jr. Day book focused more on what Dr. Martin Luther King, Jr. stood for (and the hopes and dreams of this fictional first grade class) more than it is focused on the story of his life.